-- Become strong clinicians with the ability to comfortably diagnose and manage both common and unusual clinical problems encountered in the inpatient or outpatient setting to deliver state-of-the-art health care,
+- Become strong clinicians with the ability to comfortably diagnose and manage patients with both common and unusual clinical problems encountered in the inpatient or outpatient setting to deliver state-of-the-art patient-centered health care,

 - Develop into effective teachers of medicine with their experience and contribution to the clinical education of Duke medical students, more junior house staff and peers,

-- Learn key aspects of preventive medicine and health promotion and recognize the psychosocial aspects of disease and the impact of acute or chronic illnesses on the individual,
+- Learn key aspects of preventive medicine and health promotion.
+Recognize the psychosocial aspects of disease and the impact of acute or chronic illnesses on the individual,

 - Learn to deliver compassionate care to all patients and adhere to the core elements of medical professionalism, humanism and ethical principles,